Transfer of Credit Policies

 Military Service or Schooling

 Coursework taken through military schools will be considered for credit on the basis of recommendations of the American Council on Education (ACE).
-All students using VA education benefits or tuition assistance are required to provide transcripts of previous education and training.
+All students using VA education benefits or tuition assistance are required to provide transcripts of previous education and training before their enrollment will be certified to the VA.
 The student must submit their Army/American Council on Education Registry Transcript System (AARTS), Sailor-Marine American Council on Education Registry Transcript (SMART), Joint Services Transcript (JST), or Community College of the Air Force (CCAF) transcript.
 The student’s DD-214 or DD-295 form should be submitted along with the official transcript.
 HPU must evaluate the transcripts and provide the student with an assessment of the evaluation, which will decrease the time and cost of the program if credit is granted.
-The students prior education records will be kept with the students’ academic record.
+The students prior education records will be kept with the students’ academic record, and records will be provided to the VA or the State Approving Agency upon request.

 Courses with Non-traditional Grades